 Working with an appraiser who has experience with the type of land you are selling and the local area will pay off in the end.
 They will understand the local value of the property’s assets, and be able to best determine what price point will sell quickest.

 Getting an expert appraisal will help you sell your land according to these three essential price points: location, usage, and price.
-Davis DuBose Knight Forestry and Real Estate specializes in Arkansas rural land, including timberland, farmland, pastureland, and recreational land.
+DDK Forestry and Real Estate specializes in Arkansas rural land, including timberland, farmland, pastureland, and recreational land.
 They have a number of specialists who can help you determine the value of your land, and help you sell it.

 Set a Fair Price that Works with the Market